Code of Conduct

 Cancellations and Substitutions Policy

-Requests for conference registration cancellation and fee refunds must be received by Friday, April 9, 2021 and are subject to a $25 non-refundable administrative fee.
-No refunds will be granted for requests received on or after April 10, 2021.
+Requests for PEAK2022 Online conference registration cancellation and fee refunds must be received by Tuesday, March 2, 2022 and are subject to a $50 non-refundable administrative fee.
+No refunds will be granted for requests received on or after March 16, 2022.

-Participants may avoid the $25 cancellation fee by transferring their registration to a colleague or peer with the same membership level or by electing to apply their conference fee to a future paid event within the same calendar year.
-Any balance not applied to an event within one year of the scheduled event is forfeited.
+Participants may avoid the $50 cancellation fee by transferring their registration to a colleague or peer with the same membership level or by electing to apply their conference fee to a future paid event within the same calendar year.
+Any balance not applied to an event by December 31, 2022 is forfeited.